nimblehq/infrastructure-templates/CONTRIBUTING.md

 Inside the newly created addon/module folder, you can include the code required to generate the templates.

-3. Navigate to the `skeleton` folder at the same level as the `src` folder in the project directory.
+3. Navigate to the `templates` folder at the same level as the `src` folder in the project directory.
-4. Add the skeleton folders/files for the addon/module that you are adding inside the corresponding folder in the `skeleton` directory.
+4. Add the templates folders/files for the addon/module that you are adding inside the corresponding folder in the `templates` directory.

 > [!NOTE]\
 > Before adding a new addon/module, it is recommended to check the existing ones for reference.